prakashlab/codex-analysis-pipeline/README.md

 - `prefix`: string.
 If you have an index.csv, leave this string empty.
 If you don't have an index.csv with the names of the cycles to analyze, you can select which cycles to run by prefix.
 For example, if you have three cycles with names, `cycle_good1`, `cycle_also_good`, and `cycle_bad` and you only want to run focus stacking on the two good datasets, you can set `prefix="cy"` and rename `cycle_bad` to `_cycle_bad` so it will be excluded.
 - `key`: string.
 If you are connecting to a Google Cloud File Storage, set this to the local path to the authentication token .json.
 If you are running segmentation locally, this doesn't matter.
 - `gcs_project`: string.
 Set this to the Google Cloud Storage project name if you are connecting to GCS.
 Otherwise, it doesn't matter.
 - `src`: string. path to the folder that contains the experiment folder.
-Can be a GCS locator (e.g.`gs://octopi-data`) or a local path (e.g. `/home/user/Documents/src`).
-Note - must NOT have a trailing slash (`/`)
+Can be a GCS locator (e.g.`gs://octopi-data`) or a local path (e.g. `/home/user/Documents/src/`).
+Note - must have a trailing slash (`/`)
 - `dst`: string. path to folder to save data.
 If left blank, the images will be stored in the same directory as `src`. `fstacker.py` will recreate the source folder structure in this folder.
+Also must have a trailing slash.
 - `exp`: list of strings.
 List of experiment IDs.
 In the example above, this would be `["exp_id_1", "exp_id_2"]`
 - `cha`: list of strings.
 List of channel names.
 In the example above, this would be `["Fluorescence_405_nm_Ex", "Fluorescence_488_nm_Ex"]` but it should be left as-is.
 - `typ`: string.
 Filetype of the images to read.
 Leave as-is.